-You got hit up for a penalty and we’re not talking about the $10 – we’re talking about a big penalty.
-I can tell you this much, if your filing and payment history is awful you can forget about getting a waiver unless you’ve got a really good reason for a waiver, and depending on what agent reviews your request, you may still not get the waiver.
+You got hit up for a penalty, and we’re not talking about $10—we’re talking about a big penalty.
+I can tell you this much, if your filing and payment history is awful you can forget about getting a waiver unless you’ve got a really good reason for one.
+And, depending on what agent reviews your request, you may still not get the waiver.
 Waivers can be requested by phone, in person, by mail, e-mail or fax.
 Interest is never waived unless it was an issue that was caused by FDOR.

 There are three reasons that are guaranteed to get you a waiver:

 Usually, FDOR will post something on their website advising of extended deadlines (especially when it comes to Corporate Income Tax) due to a natural disaster.
 But as we know if Florida, flooding can occur in one county and be perfect beach weather in the county right next door.
 Usually, you can call in and request a waiver for a natural disaster and get it (because more than likely the agent would have known about it), rarely would you have to submit a written request for waiver.